CTask1/Sepulcher/docs/README.md

 ## Items

 There are currently 19 items you can find or craft in the game.
+Armor and weapons have a chance to have prefixes and/or suffixes, which can affect the item in a few different ways.
 Here is a list of them:

-- Armor (non-Wizards only)
+### Armor (non-Wizards only)

 - Drakonian Armor (Drakonians only)
     - Crafted with six leather, two fiber
     - Low defense
 - Leather Armor (non-Drakonians only)
     - Crafted with six leather, two fiber
     - Low defense
 - Iron Armor (non-Drakonians only)
     - Found
     - Heavy armor
     - Medium Defense
 - Steel Armor (non-Drakonians only)
     - Found
     - Heavy armor
     - High Defense

+#### Prefixes

+- Rusted (-20% defense)
+- Worn (-10% defense)
+- Heavy (+10% defense)
+- Enchanted (+20% defense)

+#### Suffixes

+- of Thorns (+10% damage reflection)
+- of the Knight (+10% defense)
+- of Fortitude (+20% defense)
+- of Resilience (+30% defense)

-- Weapons
+### Weapons

 - Longsword
     - Crafted with two wood, two fiber, three iron
     - Medium attack
 - Greatsword
     - Found
     - Heavy weapon
     - Medium attack
 - Magic Sword
     - Found
     - Magic weapon
     - Medium attack
 - Crossbow
     - Dropped by Goblins
     - Medium attack

+#### Prefixes

+- Cursed (-20% strength)
+- Dull (-10% strength)
+- Sharp (+10% strength)
-- Items
+- Legendary (+20% strength)

+#### Suffixes

+- of the Inferno (+1d4 fire damage)
+- of Vengeance (+10% strength)
+- of the Slayer (+20% strength)
+- of the Executioner (+30% strength)

+### General

 - Arcane Focus (Wizards only)
     - Crafted with four crystals

 ### Other